nvsthinh/AI_Pytorch/supervised_learning/deep_learning/cnn/vgg/README.md

 - `vgg16.py`: Contains the PyTorch implementation of VGG16.
 - `vgg19.py`: Contains the PyTorch implementation of VGG19.
 - `notebook/VGG11_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the VGG11 implementation with detailed explanations and visualizations.
 - `notebook/VGG16_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the VGG16 implementation with detailed explanations and visualizations.
-(Not yet implement)
 - `notebook/VGG19_Model_with_PyTorch_on_CIFAR10.ipynb`: A Jupyter notebook demonstrating the VGG19 implementation with detailed explanations and visualizations.
-(Not yet implement)

 ## 3. How to Use
 ### 3.1.
 Running the Code